make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

 - Players get credit when they contribute to discoveries.
 - It all sounds like fun,
-  but for now we are just going to focus on two small features of the game which relate to viewing the planet from space.
+  but for now we are just going to focus on two small "features" of the game which relate to how players can view the surface of the planet from space.
-- To plan their expeditions on the surface, players will need some way to view the details of the planet from an orbiting satellite.
+- To plan their simulated expeditions, players will use an orbiting satellite equipped with a camera.
-- They will be able to point the satellite at a particular region and zoom in to see the terrain details.
+- Players will be able to point the camera at a particular region and zoom in to see the terrain in detail.
+- Maybe the player is looking for a particular outcropping of rocks or evidence of an ancient lake bed.
 - As a game developer,
-  we need to generate the terrain in the game and we need to simulate the view from the satellite.
+  we need to generate the terrain itself and we need to simulate the view from the satellite.
-- Those are the two "features" of the game that we will use as the example.
-- Feature #1 is about generating
+- So, the two features are:
-  random-looking terrain on the planet.
+  1. Generating random-looking terrain on the planet
-- Feature #2 is about realistic transitions between views of the planet from an orbiting satellite.
+  1. Realistic transitions between views of the planet from an orbiting satellite.

 # Feature #1: Generating random terrain

-- (defining the problem)
+- (defining the problem and the requirements)
-- what we want is "pseudorandom"
+- what we want is "pseudorandom" based on a seed
-- definition of "random-looking"
+- our own definition of "random-looking"

-# Generating pseudorandom points on a sphere

-- (finding a solution and showing how it solves the problem)
+- also require it to be distributed over the planet uniformly

+# A big assumption

+- Generating realistic terrain in a game is a whole separate topic and best left for another presentation
+  (and for someone else to present)!
+- For this presentation
+  let's assume that we know how to generate terrain from a given set of points located randomly on the surface of the planet.
+- eg include ...
+- assume we know how to generate terrain from random points
+- (e.g., Voronoi cells with truncation for height map, Perlin noise over an irregular grid, etc.)
+- that's a big assumption but necessary to manage the scope of this presentation
+- with this assumption, we can divide this feature into two incremental steps: generating the numbers and mapping the numbers to points (locations) on the planet
 - LCG and Lehmer, and seeds
 - sphere point picking
+- (finding a solution and showing how it solves the problem)

 # Pseudorandom number generators